 └─────────────────────────────────────┘

-Core Idea: Simple concatenation of memories can cause context bloat, information conflicts, and staleness.
-An advanced memory system needs to continuously organize, deduplicate, correct, and summarize the user’s long-term memories in the background, forming a dynamically evolving user profile.
+Core Idea: Naively stitching memories together leads to context bloat, information conflicts, and outdated data.
+An advanced memory system needs to continuously organize, deduplicate, correct, and summarize a user’s long-term memories in the background, forming a dynamically evolving user profile.

 Implementation Strategies:

-• Memory deduplication and merging: Identify and merge memory entries that are similar or duplicate in content
+• Memory deduplication and merging: Identify and merge memory entries that are similar or duplicated

-• Conflict resolution: When new memories conflict with old ones (e.g., the user has changed preferences), treat the newest information as authoritative
+• Conflict resolution: When new memories conflict with old ones (e.g., the user changes preferences), the latest information should take precedence

-• Periodic summarization: Regularly or during background idle time, use an LLM to summarize scattered memory points and distill higher-level user preferences and traits
+• Regular summarization: Periodically or during idle time in the background, use an LLM to summarize scattered memory points and extract higher-level user preferences and traits

 Architecture Design: